oras-project/community/SECURITY.md

 ## Disclosures

-Vulnerability disclosures are published as blog posts on the [ORAS Blog](https://oras.land/blog/).
+Vulnerability disclosures are published on the security advisory in each repository.
 The disclosures will contain an overview, details about the vulnerability, a fix for the vulnerability that will typically be an update, and optionally a workaround if one is available.

 Disclosures will be published on the same day as a release fixing the vulnerability after the release is published.